Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### Retrieving raw transactions

 It's possible to get raw transaction data directly from our nodes.
-In order to do this you should make the following API call: `https://api.blockchair.com/{chain}/raw/transaction/{txhash}` (where `{chain}` can be one of those: `bitcoin`, `bitcoin-cash`, `ethereum`, or `litecoin`)
+In order to do this you should make the following API call: `https://api.blockchair.com/{chain}/raw/transaction/{txhash}` (where `{chain}` can be one of those: `bitcoin`, `bitcoin-cash`, `ethereum`, and `litecoin`)

 The response contains two keys which are:
 * `raw_transaction` - raw transaction represented as hex string
 * `decoded_raw_transaction` (not available for Ethereum) - raw transaction encoded in JSON by our nodes.
-Please note that the structure of this JSON array may change as we upgrade our nodes, and this won't be reflected in our change logs.
+Please not that the structure of this JSON array may change as we upgrade our nodes, and this won't be reflected in our change logs.

 ### Support